What are Derivatives?

 • FRA (Forward Rate Agreement)

-These are the most well-known, but also infamous, derivatives.
+These are the most well-known, as well as infamous, derivatives.

 Options

-An option is a right (not an obligation) to buy or sell a certain asset within a certain period.
-Sometimes the price is fixed in advance.
+An option is a right (not an obligation) to buy or sell a particular asset within a certain period of time.
+Sometimes the price for this is fixed in advance.
 The value of the option depends on the value of the underlying product, the term, the interest rate and the volatility of the value of that product.
 Well-known things to take an option on are real estate and stocks.

-The Ancient Greeks were already trading options when using olive presses.
-If the harvest was good, you could put more olive presses to work for an agreed price at minimal risk.
+The Ancient Greeks were already trading in options when using olive presses.
+If the harvest was good, you could use more olive presses for an agreed price at minimal risk.
 If the harvest failed, you could use fewer olive presses if you had purchased an option to do so, thus reducing your risk.

 The derivative on government debt in Venice around 1400 is also fairly well known, a kind of early precursor to bonds.
 In the 20th century, options trading only really took off in the Western world.
-From the latter trading in derivatives came the terms call and put.
+From this trade in derivatives come the terms call and put.

 Swaps

-The literal translation of a swap is an exchange or trade.
+The literal translation of a swap is an exchange or swap.
 A swap is a financial product in which one party exchanges a cash flow or risk with another party.
-The two parties are called the legs of a swap.
-There are several forms of swaps, such as the Interest Rate Swap (IRS).
-This swap did become somewhat notorious in a variety of cases, such as the Vestia affair.
+The two parties are called the legs or legs of a swap.
+There are several forms of swaps, such as the interest rate swap or Interest Rate Swap (IRS).
+This swap did become somewhat infamous in a variety of cases, such as the Vestia affair.
 The purpose of an interest rate swap is to hedge the risks of interest rate volatility.

 After the credit crisis, many interest rate swaps were "worth" a negative amount, resulting in interest rate swaps that represented a debt instead of an asset.
 Many SMEs and semi-public institutions such as schools and hospitals suffered great financial losses as a result.
 The Libor affair also sounds familiar to many people.
 The Credit Default Swap (CDS) also comes from these regions.
 It is notorious for the collapse of Lehman Brothers.
 A CDS is used to transfer risks of default or bankruptcy to the next layer in this swap.